In this document

 The Android framework has a variety of graphics rendering APIs for 2D and 3D that interact with your HAL implementations and graphics drivers, so it is important to have a good understanding of how they work at a higher level.
 There are two general ways that app developers can draw things to the screen: with Canvas or OpenGL.

 android.graphics.Canvas is a 2D graphics API and is the most widely used graphics API by developers.
 Canvas operations draw all the stock android.view.Views and custom android.view.Views in Android.
-Prior to Android 3.0, Canvas used the Skia 2D drawing library to draw, which could not take advantage of hardware acceleration.
+Prior to Android 3.0, Canvas always used the non-hardware accelerated Skia 2D drawing library to draw.

 Introduced in Android 3.0, hardware acceleration for Canvas APIs uses a new drawing library called OpenGLRenderer that translates Canvas operations to OpenGL operations so that they can execute on the GPU.
 Developers had to opt-in to this feature previously, but beginning in Android 4.0, hardware-accelerated Canvas is enabled by default.
 Consequently, a hardware GPU that supports OpenGL ES 2.0 is mandatory for Android 4.0 devices.